Sep905/MIMICIII_GloVe_retrofitted/README.md

 ![ROC curve and calibration plot](img/plots.png?raw=true)

-Exaple to plot the ROC curve and calibration plot for the best model run out of the random ones
+Example to plot the ROC curve and calibration plot for the best model run out of the random ones
 ```
 #to find the best runs
 best_base = find_best_run(glove_test1,glove_test2,glove_test3,glove_test4,glove_test5)